1. How much does a divorce costs?

 The family home can be rented, joint property of the couple or of one of the spouses.
 In any of these cases, the house may be assigned to one or the other of the spouses.

-Thus, it may happen that the family residence is assigned to one of the spouses even though it is an asset of the other spouse.
+Thus, it may happen that the family residence is assigned to one of the spouses even though it is the sole name of the other spouse.

-In situations where the family home is a common good or a property belonging to the other spouse, the house is allocated on a lease basis, but there may also be cases of free allocation.
+In situations where the family home is marital property or in the sole name of the other spouse, the house is allocated on a lease basis, but there may also be cases of free allocation.

 Knowing who will be assigned the family home after the divorce, and the amount of rent to be paid, if applicable, are matters to be decided by consensus of the spouses.
 If an understanding is not possible, the decision will be made by the judge taking into account the needs and possibilities of both spouses, as well as the interests of the children.